Gare de Lyon rail accident: Overview

 After the train passed Maisons-Alfort–Alfortville, it reached a 4% grade that led to Gare de Lyon.
 When Saulin passed a yellow signal instructing him to slow the train in preparation for being switched to an empty platform, Saulin discovered his brakes barely worked.
 As the train picked up speed from its descent, Saulin desperately radioed an emergency warning, but failed to identify himself to the controller.
 He pressed the general alarm button on his radio and left his cab to evacuate the passengers to the rear of the train.

 Train 153944 crashed into a delayed outbound train, which was in the midst of evacuating its passengers.
-The outbound train's driver, André Tanguy, bravely remained in his cab to lead the evacuation effort, repeating a warning over his train's intercom numerous times until he was killed in the collision.
+The outbound train's driver, André Tanguy, remained in his cab to lead the evacuation effort, repeating a warning over his train's intercom numerous times until he was killed in the collision.